Eleven Principles of Effective Character Education Institute Workshop

 Shenekia Weeks is a Program Consultant for CharacterPlus, an organization in St. Louis, Missouri, dedicated to developing positive character traits in young people by providing a high-quality character education process and resources to schools, homes and communities.
 Shenekia’s focus at CharacterPlus is on equity, social-emotional learning, student empowerment, restorative practices, and trauma-sensitive schools.

-The early bird registration fee for the Pre-conference Workshop is $59.
+The registration fee for this Pre-conference Workshop is $75.

 Participants can register for the conference and the pre-conference workshops at this link.